 CREATE YOUR OWN LINKEDIN PROFILE is a Common Core Standards-aligned project, where students have the option of creating a mock profile via our Google Docs template or creating an actual profile on LinkedIn.com.
 NGPF offers a full semester curriculum, individual lessons, and hundreds of projects, activities, and case studies, as well as professi...

 JOINING THE MARKET is a project where students decide whether to buy, sell, or hold stocks from Ravioli Den.
 They experience how current events shape the market and calculate their portfolio value after each round.
 Opportunities for discussion and reflection are included.
 NGPF offers a semester course, individual lessons, hundreds of projects ...

 PROJECT: OVERDRAFT FEE ANALYSIS is a Common Core Standards-aligned project, where students mathematically assess the overdraft fees associated with major banks' checking accounts and write a brief argument based on their analysis.

-PROJECTS FROM NGPF is a bank of dozens of Common Core-aligned projects designed for classroom use, with detailed summaries, worksheets, and discussion questions.
-A semester course, individual lessons and a standalone Activity Bank are also available.
-Topics include checking accounts, saving, credit, paying for college, careers, investing, insu...
+PROJECTS FROM NGPF is a bank of dozens of Common Core-aligned projects for classroom use with detailed summaries, worksheets & discussion questions.
+A semester course, individual lessons & standalone Activity Bank are also available.
+Topics include checking accounts, saving, credit, paying for college, careers, investing, insurance & more.

 ROLEPLAY: LET'S MAKE A MUTUAL FUND is a role-play designed to illustrate the power of diversification with stocks.
 Students receive a card representing one publicly traded company and its returns over the past year, and compare the performance when paired with another company and then with a mutual fund.